SW-g16/sw/documentation/final-report.md

 ## Conceptualization

-    // todo figure why humanvoter isnt inferred
-    Voter has a subclass HumanVoter, defined in anticipation of integrating EU votes into our ontology, where the Voters are not HumanVoters but Countries.

-    // todo implement the age classes
-    Human Voters have an age, a birth date and a gender property, each of which has an appropriate data property.
-    Depending on these, they are put in subclasses Young Voter, Old Voter, Middle-Aged Voter, Male Voter and/or Female Voter, inferred from the rules we use assert in our ontology.

-    A voting assembly is that in which Bills are introduced and Voters vote for bills.
-    It legalizes for a specific Polity.

-    A Polity is that to which Bills are applied.
-    It can be put into several subclasses, which fit different scopes, organizational types and legislative statuses.

-First, we need the essential components for describing a set of non-anonymous votes.
-For this, we only need two classes and three relations.
+First, the essential components for describing a set of non-anonymous votes are needed.
+For this, only two classes and three relations are needed.

     Voter votes yes on Bill
     Voter votes no on Bill